zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/forecasting/item_4_forecasting-understand-data.md

 In this lab, you will:
 - Understand the data requirements and data formats for training model and forecast
-- Be able to download prepared sample datasets
+- Download prepared sample datasets
 - Upload the downloaded dataset into Data Science Notebook Session

 ### Prerequisites
 - A Free tier or paid tenancy account in OCI
+- You have completed Lab 1

 ## Task 1: Understand Data Requirements
  Our forecasting service provides an Auto-ML solution with multiple univariate/multivariate algorithms that can run on single series or multiple series at once.
 For this, there are some data validations and data format requirements that the input data must satisfy.